 Why do we like what we like, when do we seek it out, and what stops other people from liking the same things we do?
 My research focuses on identifying and testing the underlying processes in enjoyment from media entertainment, the role enjoyment plays in attention to and selection of media content, and subsequent effects of enjoyment on behavior and recovery, from a media psychological perspective.
 That is, I look at individual processes leading to enjoyment of media entertainment.

 I study enjoyment from two main perspectives.
-The first focuses on the motivations for and within media entertainment to promote enjoyment.
-These studies investigate functional processes within and between individuals to isolate the attractions to media entertainment.
+The first focuses on the motivations for and within media entertainment to promote enjoyment, and the role of that enjoyment on well-being and human flourishing.
 Papers in this area include those combining self-determination theory with media enjoyment to understand the role of self determination in media choice, examining the effects of media entertainment on recovery from stress, and media and technology features that promote behavior change and intrinsic motivation.

 I am available for comment on these topics, as well as any of my published work, via my work email firstname.lastname@example.org